 Dr Mario Balzan

 I am an applied ecologist with a multidisciplinary background in environmental sciences.
 Through my work I seek to improve our understanding of human impacts on biodiversity and the contributions of biodiversity and ecosystem services to human well-being.
-I hold a PhD in agroecology and have over 13 years of experience in science education and graduate training.
+I hold a PhD in agroecology and have 15 years of experience in science education and graduate training.
 During this time, I have held research and lecturing positions in Malta, Italy, Belgium and the United Kingdom.

 Advancing scientific, business and policy solutions for local and global sustainability, particularly through the management of green infrastructure and the mainstreaming of nature-based solutions; climate mitigation and impacts on terrestrial and freshwater ecosystems; understanding interactions between human and environmental systems; using context-based learning and problem-solving teaching and mentoring approaches; widening access to excellent science.

 Spatio-temporal modelling of biodiversity and ecosystem services; advancing the application of ecological and environmental sciences for the sustainable intensification of management in cultural landscapes, with a focus on agricultural and urban ecosystems; nature-based solutions to societal challenges including climate change.